Rayonnocap/uniqparser/README.md

 # UNIQPARSER

-This tool you can use for parsing some kind of files to get users/emails list
+This tool you can use for parsing some kind of files to get users/emails list (and get IP`s from any file)

 OS Version: Linux, Win, MacOS Requirements: Python 3.14.6

 ---